AMWA-TV/nmos-control-feature-sets/device-configuration/README.md

     attribute NcString    name; // Property name
     attribute NcName?    typeName; // Property type name.
-If null it means the type is any attribute NcBoolean?    isReadOnly; // Is the property ReadOnly? attribute any?    value; // Property value
+If null it means the type is any attribute NcBoolean?    isReadOnly; // Is the property ReadOnly? attribute sequence<NcPropertyTrait> traits; // Describes the property traits as a collection of unique items. attribute any?    value; // Property value
 };
 ```